aoelarsen/noroff-react-content-part-2/lessons/lesson3.md

 ## Testing

-Add a menu item called `redux-test` into the nav:
+Add a menu item called `Redux Text` into the nav:

 ```js
 <Link href="/redux-test">